perrin-ay/pytorch-helper/README.md

 ---

 - Less boilerplate.
-The goal with this library was to provide an easy and flexible approach to designing neural nets
+The goal of this library is to provide an easy and flexible approach to designing neural nets

 - Built on top of pytorch and abstracts pytorch hooks to debug and monitor gradient flows, weights and activations